-• Document what you achieve in the project and share the knowledge.
+- Document what you achieve in the project and share the knowledge.
 A systematic documentation of changes helps you to be accountable to DUF and share lessons learnt with DUF and other DUF supported partnerships.

-You can also use your knowledge of the target group's needs and conditions or your methods' impact, when you do advocacy.
+You can also use your knowledge of the target group's needs and conditions or your methods' impact, when you do advocacy. - Check if you are on course and adjust if necessary.
+All projects experience challenges and unforeseen events and you will often need to adapt your project lan to new conditions.

-- Check if you are on course and adjust if necessary.
-All projects experience challenges and unforeseen events and you will often need to adapt your project lan to new conditions. - Learn from the experiences you make during the project with specific target groups, activities or methods.
-That way you can improve, when you do similar activities in the future and you can handover lessons learnt to new volunteers.
+- Learn from the experiences you make during the project with specific target groups, activities or methods.
+That way you can improve, when you do similar activities in the future and you can handover lessons learnt to new volunteers. - Motivate, create ownership, and commitment among the participants in the project.
+When you celebrate results and discuss lessons learnt with the participants of the project you motivate them and they gain

-ASK YOURSELVES...
+Ask yourselves...